Japan, S. Korea summit must overcome history to renew ties

 Experts say that the two countries will have to find an accommodation on history if this round of diplomacy is to achieve lasting results.

-Choi Eun-mi, an analyst at South Korea’s Asan Institute for Policy Studies, said the Kishida-Yoon summit wouldn’t change South Korean public opinion if it’s all about security and economic matters.
+Choi Eun-mi, an analyst at South Korea’s Asan Institute for Policy Studies, said the summit wouldn’t change South Korean public opinion if it’s all about security and economic matters.
 “There must be some sort of expression of apologies and self-reflection by Japan, in particular by the Japanese government and the defendant companies,” she said.

-Seoul made a significant concession prior to the summit, announcing plans to use its own funds to pay out compensation from the 2018 court order.
-South Korea will offer reparations to the plaintiffs through an existing state-run foundation that will raise the money from South Korean companies that benefited from the 1965 accord accompanied by $800 million in economic aid and loans from Tokyo to Seoul.
+Seoul made a significant concession prior to the summit, announcing plans to use local funds to pay out compensation from the 2018 court order.
+South Korea will offer reparations to the plaintiffs through an existing state-run foundation that will raise the money from South Korean companies that benefited from the 1965 accord.
 It’s a major relief for Tokyo, which fears that further South Korean court orders could impose massive compensation demands on hundreds of other Japanese companies that used wartime forced labor.

 The plan has met fierce opposition from surviving forced labor victims, their supporters, and opposition politicians, who have demanded compensation directly from Japanese companies and a fresh apology from Tokyo.
 Only three of 15 forced labor victims who won damages in 2018 are still alive, and all three refused to accept South Korean payments in written notes submitted to the foundation, said their lawyer, Lim Jae-sung.

-South Korean law allows for third-party reimbursements, and officials said that they will do their best to persuade the victims to accept the payments.
+South Korean officials say the country’s law allows for third-party reimbursements, and that they will do their best to persuade the victims to accept the payments.

 South Korean officials say they do not expect Nippon Steel or Mitsubishi to immediately contribute to funds for the forced labor victims, and Japan’s Foreign Minister Yoshimasa Hayashi said it’s up to Japanese companies to decide whether to contribute to the funds voluntarily.